Introduction

 Why does celebrating small wins matter?

-Celebrating success is like pouring fuel into the motivational fire.
+Celebrating small wins matters because it’s like pouring fuel into the motivational fire.

 Best leaders pour in their best efforts to create an environment where recognition and praise keep flowing from all directions.